-- (1) In the event the densification entitlements fall between three and five, densification entitlement vesting percentage will be determined using a straight line linear interpolation between 150.0% and 200.0%.
-The number of densification entitlements shall be the sum of (i) the number of properties during the period from January 1, 2019 through December 31, 2021 (the "2018 Grant Performance Period") that have received city council approval for a densification project and (ii) the number of properties during the 2018 Grant Performance Period that have been sold to one or more third-parties that intend to densify such properties (if a property can be included in both (i) and (ii) it shall only be counted once towards such sum). - (2) In the event average year-end occupancy falls between 92% and 94%, average year-end occupancy vesting will be determined using a straight line linear interpolation between 50.0% and 100.0%, in the event average year-end occupancy falls between 94% and 96%, average year-end occupancy vesting will be determined using a straight line linear interpolation between 100.0% and 150.0%, and in the event average year-end occupancy falls between 96% and 98%, average year-end occupancy vesting will be determined using a straight line linear interpolation between 150.0% and 200.0%. - (3) In the event average same-center NOI growth falls between 1.5% and 2.0%, average same-center NOI growth vesting will be determined using a straight line linear interpolation between 50.0% and 100.0%, in the event average same-center NOI growth falls between 2.5%, average same-center NOI growth vesting will be determined using a straight line linear interpolation between 100.0% and 150.0%, and in the event average same-center NOI growth falls between 2.5% and 3.5%, average same-center NOI growth vesting will be determined using a straight line linear interpolation between 150.0% and 200.0%. - (4) In the event the Relative TSR percentile falls between the 40th percentile and the 55th percentile, Relative TSR vesting percentage will be determined using a straight line linear interpolation between 50.0% and 100.0%, in the event that the Relative TSR percentile falls between the 55th percentile and 70th percentile, the Relative TSR vesting percentage will be determined using a straight line linear interpolation between 100.0% and 150.0%, and in the event that the Relative TSR percentile falls between the 70th percentile and 80th percentile, the Relative TSR vesting percentage will be determined using a straight line linear interpolation between 150.0% and 200.0%.
+- (1) ESG milestones achieved shall be the sum of the number of goals related to our ESG program as determined by our board of directors achieved during the period from January 1, 2022 through December 31, 2023 (the "2022 Grant Performance Period").
+In the event the ESG milestones achieved fall between 4 and 6, the ESG milestones achieved vesting percentage will be determined using a straight line linear interpolation between 150.0% and 200.0%.
+ESG milestones include but are not limited to items that address certain of the targets and initiatives included in our ESG Report and discussed under "ESG Highlights," such as milestones addressing emissions, energy and water usage, and sustainability, corporate governance, and the wellness and satisfaction of our workforce. - (2) In the event average year-end occupancy falls between 94% and 95%, average year-end occupancy vesting will be determined using a straight line linear interpolation between 50.0% and 100.0%, in the event average year-end occupancy falls between 95% and 96%, average year-end occupancy vesting will be determined using a straight line linear interpolation between 100.0% and 150.0%, and in the event average year-end occupancy falls between 96% and 97%, average year-end occupancy vesting will be determined using a straight line linear interpolation between 150.0% and 200.0%.
+The occupancy measurement at December 31 of each year during the 2022 Grant Performance Period excludes any properties acquired during the last six months of such year and properties that are being prepared for densification as of the respective measurement date. - (3) In the event average same-center NOI growth falls between 1.0% and 2.0%, average same-center NOI growth vesting will be determined using a straight line linear interpolation between 50.0% and 100.0%, in the event average same-center NOI growth falls between 2.0% and 2.5%, average same-center NOI growth vesting will be determined using a straight line linear interpolation between 100.0% and 150.0%, and in the event average same-center NOI growth falls between 2.5% and 3.0%, average same-center NOI growth vesting will be determined using a straight line linear interpolation between 150.0% and 200.0%.
+Same-center NOI is a non-GAAP financial measure that we believe, when considered with financial statements presented in accordance with GAAP, provides additional and useful means to evaluate and compare the operating performance of the Company's properties.
+We provide a reconciliation of same-center NOI to consolidated operating income in accordance with GAAP for the years ended December 31, 2021 and 2020, in Item 7 of our Form 10-K for the year ended December 31, 2021 - (4) In the event the Relative TSR percentile falls between the 30th percentile and the 40th percentile, Relative TSR vesting percentage is determined using a straight line linear interpolation between 50.0% and 100.0%, in the event that the Relative TSR percentile falls between the 40th percentile and 50th percentile, the Relative TSR vesting percentage shall be determined using a straight line linear interpolation between 100.0% and 150.0%, and in the event that the Relative TSR percentile falls between the 50th percentile and 70th percentile, the Relative TSR vesting percentage shall be determined using a straight line linear interpolation between 150.0% and 200.0%.